kurocha/teapot/README.md

 - Should packages be built into a shared prefix or should they be built into unique prefixes and joined together either via install or `-L` and `-I`?
 	- Relative include paths might fail to work correctly if headers are not installed into same directory.
 - Should packages expose the tools required to build themselves as dependencies? e.g. should `build-cmake` as required by, say, `OpenCV`, be exposed to all who depend on `OpenCV`?
 Should there be a mechanism for non-public dependencies, i.e. dependencies which are not exposed to dependants?
-- Should packages have a priority, so that less dependencies have to be explicitly resolved?
-- How should per-platform dependencies which aren't globally applicable be handled? e.g. Kai depends on `dlsym` which requires `-ldl` on Linux only.
-Should this be a dependency in the Kai package or somewhere further back?

 ## Contributing